 - Acted as lead defense counsel in a case involving the construction of a parking lot, dormitory, and health center at Villanova University in which we had all tort claims dismissed on preliminary objections, joining over a dozen parties, and successfully resolved the case at mediation.
 The General Contractor’s bankruptcy complicated resolution.

-- As lead defense counsel, successfully defended a national real estate developer in a products liability action concerning the use of allegedly defective cement panels in the construction of a corporate campus.
+- As lead defense counsel, successfully defended a national real estate developer in a products liability action concerning the use of allegedly defective cement panels in the construction of a corporate campus in the greater Philadelphia region.
 Following mediation, the case settled on confidential terms.

 - As counsel for an association of Swiss pension funds which is the owner of real property located in Philadelphia, PA, in a dispute concerning the proper calculation of rent, common area maintenance (CAM) charges , and taxes, spanning an eight year period.
 Succeeded in negotiating confidential settlements with the tenants, the City of Philadelphia, and the First Judicial District.

 - Represented a natural gas pipeline company in litigation arising from construction of a 100 mile underground fiber optic line from D.C. to New York City.
 The case involved engineering and other claims associated with over 100 environmental citations.
 In addition to hundreds of change order disputes, the case involved millions of dollars of delay claims caused in part by a project shut down ordered by state and federal environmental authorities.